Stannio/RetroVolumeControl/README.md

-# Volume Control
+# Retro Volume Control

-A simple rainmeter skin to control volume
+A Retro volume knob skin for rainmeter

+## Usage

+Use the scroll wheel to control the knob